West Kennet Avenue

 Near the Overton Hill end of the Avenue is an earthwork bank, which runs in a line for 320 metres.
 Though perhaps of medieval origin, this bank has been suggested as a being contemporary with the Avenue.
 Some investigators suggest that a cove, or semi-circular enclosure, once stood within the Avenue, but this suggestion is not universally accepted.

 A similar avenue of stones, dubbed the Beckhampton Avenue, once ran from the western side of Avebury, though most of this avenue has been lost.
+Only two standing stones, known as The Longstones, still stand.

 About West Kennet Avenue